alperenozdnc/ezcli/README.md

 - opening an issue talking about something in (or not in) ezcli you don't like.
 - forking ezcli and opening a pull request.
 - tossing a star.

+any code written with a nice idea is good enough for me, i will migrate any contributions to my own code style preferences, so do as you want. but please, please, no more than 3 indentations.

 ---